Hive-Systems/pyfair/docs/getting_started.rst

 <https://en.wikipedia.org/wiki/Factor_analysis_of_information_risk>`_
 is a methodology for analyzing cybersecurity risk.
 In a general sense, it works by breaking risk into its individual components.
-These components can then be measured or estimated numerically, allowing for a quantitiative calculation of risk as a whole.
+These components can then be measured or estimated numerically, allowing for a quantitative calculation of risk as a whole.

 .. note::